railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 One-to-many fields
 ^^^^^^^^^^^^^^^^^^

 One-to-many fields are a bit different.
-Take as an example the Partner Contacts field in the Partner form, which contains all of the linked contacts.
+Take as an example the :guilabel:`Partner Contacts` field in the Partner form, which contains all of the linked contacts.

 To import such a field you don't have to link to an existing entry in another table, but can instead create and link to several partner contacts using the same file.
 You can then specify several values for different fields linked to that object by the one-to-many field.
 Each field must be put in a column of the table, and the title of that column must be expressed in the form \ ``field_one-to-many/field_linked-object``\  .